 This course is the second of a sequence of two surveying the principles that underlie all chemistry.
 Topics will include: solutions, chemical kinetics and equilibrium, acidic and basic solutions, electrochemistry, chemical thermodynamics, nuclear chemistry and an introduction to organic chemistry.
 Laboratory included.
-Prerequisite: CHEM 115 or consent of the instructor.
+Prerequisite: CHEM 115 with a grade of "C" or better, or consent of the instructor.
 (CHEM 1224 - Area III)